InterContinental Manila: Closure

 The hotel ceased operations on December 31, 2015, when the hotel management contract between the subsidiary of AyalaLand Hotels and Resorts Corp and InterContinental Hotels Group ended.
-The hotel was replaced by One Ayala, a new mixed-used development which includes an intermodal transport facility, a new hotel (Seda Hotels branch), and three office towers.
+The hotel was replaced by One Ayala, a new mixed-used development which includes an intermodal transport facility, a new hotel (Canopy by Hilton branch), and three office towers.

+Second InterContinental Manila

+On March 16, 2026, IHG Hotels & Resorts announced that it will open a new InterContinental Manila located in Bonifacio Global City in Taguig in partnership with local developers Keyland Corporation, Philippine Realty and Holdings Corporation, and Greenhills Properties Inc. It will have 212 rooms and is planned to open in 2032.